vadim-soude/ToastNotifier/README.md

 Then, you need to use the ``.send()`` method to send the notification to the player (the notification will end-up in the queue if another notification is currently displayed).

-#### Example of a notification sent to any player that join the server :
+#### Example of a notification sent to players when they join the server :

 ```Java
 public class ListenerExample implements Listener {